 Well, that would be a superpower, but sorry to disappoint you, they don’t.
 The only superpower here is Photoshop.

-In this tutorial, I’m going to share with you two easy methods to recolor objects in Photoshop that I frequently use when I re-touch product photos for e-commerce clients.
+In this tutorial, I’m going to share with you two easy methods to recolor images or part of an image in Photoshop that I frequently use when I re-touch product photos for e-commerce clients.

 Table of Contents

 Want to know how I turn this white sweatshirt into different colors?
 Keep reading!

 Note: the screenshots are taken from the Adobe Photoshop CC Mac version.
 Windows and other versions can look different.

 The basic idea is to paint a new color on top of the original one, but the trick is to set the blending mode in the Layers panel.